-The presence of the taxon in Kent has been examined thoroughly by Tim Rich and Eric Philp (1995)18, considering its history in seven sites: at Kemsing Down, Shoreham Downs, Trottiscliffe, Eccles, Wye Downs, Dover and St. Margaret's Bay.
+The presence of the taxon in Kent has been examined thoroughly by Tim Rich and Eric Philp (1995)19, considering its history in seven sites: at Kemsing Down, Shoreham Downs, Trottiscliffe, Eccles, Wye Downs, Dover and St. Margaret's Bay.
 Since then, three new sites have been reported: Shorehill at Kemsing, Magpie Bottom near Shoreham and another site at Dover.
 All these new sites are broadly within the scope of the previously known distribution, along the North Downs.

 Early Gentian grows in Kent on calcareous ground, generally on south or south-west facing slopes, which suggests a need for light and warmth; and many of its sites also contain a species-rich chalk grassland flora, including orchids.
 It is considered to be a biennial, perhaps annual at times, and so requires a degree of open ground for establishment, perhaps facilitated by sloping terrain.
-It is a short plant, and benefited by short turf.
-It is distinguished from 'normal' G. amarella by its early flowering (said to be from March, although we have no
+It is a short plant, and benefited by short turf with open patches.
+It is distinguished from 'normal' G. amarella by its early flowering (said to be from March, although we have no Kent record earlier than May), although there is overlap with G. amarella from July; and by the number of internodes and proportionate length of the apical pedicel.
+Early Gentian is treated as having 0-3(4) internodes and an apical pedicel which is less than 35% of the total plant height to the top of the pedicel; 'normal' G. amarella has (2)4-9(11) internodes and an apical pedicel which is at least 40% of the total plant height.

-17 David McClintock (1972).
+18 David McClintock (1972).
 Gentianella anglica, Kent Field Club Bulletin 17: 36-37.

-18 Tim Rich & Eric Philp (1995).
+19 Tim Rich & Eric Philp (1995).
 Early Gentian (Gentianella anglica) in Kent in 1994.
 Plantlife project report no.48.